microsoft/AIforEarth-API-Development/README.md

 ```Dockerfile
 EXPOSE 80
 ```
-TIP: Depending on your git settings and your operating system, the "docker run" command may fail with the error 'standard_init_linux.go:190: exec user process caused "no such file or directory"'.
+TIP: Depending on your git settings and your operating system, the "docker run" command may fail with the error `standard_init_linux.go:190: exec user process caused "no such file or directory"`.
 If this happens, you need to change the end-of-line characters in startup.sh to LF.
 One way to do this is using VS Code; open the startup.sh file and click on CRLF in the bottom right corner in the blue bar and select LF instead, then save.

 If you find that there are errors and you need to go back and rebuild your docker container, run the following commands:
 ```Bash